Suggested references for PEXO exams

 Obtaining reference material

-CASA legislative documents may be viewed or downloaded from CASA's website.
+CASA legislative documents may be viewed or downloaded at current rules.

 Operational publications including maps and charts, training syllabus and a wide range of reference books may be purchased from :